-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
 This week, an offer it sounds like nobody should refuse!
 It's on!
 MORE DULL KOMBAT 2!
-STREET FIGHTER II: ACTUALLY ON THE STREET EDITION!
+STREET FIGHTER 2: ACTUALLY ON THE STREET EDITION!
 Round 1!
 Fight!

-I think I'd probably go for 90s Rick Moranis.
+I think I'd probably go for '90s Rick Moranis.
 The early-ish one, before the millions and millions of dollars that would allow for the hiring of bodyguards and lawyers to sweep any 'unpleasantness' under the carpet.
-Nothing against the guy himself, I just think that if you're picking an enemy, go for someone you can probably take on, unless he turns out to be Stay Puft Marshmallow Size, in which case... hmm.
+Nothing against the guy himself, I just think that if you're picking an enemy, go for someone you can probably take on, unless he turns out to be Stay Puft Marshmallow Man size, in which case... hmm.
 Never mind, I wouldn't want to leave any wiggle room for whatever celestial entity is making this offer.
-Maybe then, Gilbert Gottfried.
-I'm sure his acidic put-downs would be devastating, but the satisfaction of repeatedly thumping that face has to make up for any tragic twist in the tale, right?

 You know, this is a harder decision than I thought.
 Oh, but Russian thugs?
 Not on my list.

 Still, it's a good question.
 What would you want in an enemy?
-I suspect most of us would rather not have one, that being much less stressful.
+I suspect most of us would rather not have one at all, that being much less stressful.
 But if you had to pick, would you prefer someone largely irrelevant, who could be safely ignored and occasionally swatted like a fly, or someone worthy of your own arrogance?
 A Moriarty to your Holmes, a Joker to your Batman, a Sonny to your Cher?
-Not merely an enemy, but a nemesis , around whom death and destruction may be constant companions but at least would provide validation and triumph.
+Not merely an enemy, but a nemesis, around whom death and destruction may be constant companions but at least would provide validation and triumph.
 Is there not some appeal to that, especially if they're a little bit crap.
-Just a little, that the game can remain one of cat and mouse instead of, say, Saw V.
+Just a little, that the game can remain one of cat and mouse instead of, say, Saw 5.